-The City of Livermore's Mortgage Assistance Program provides a second mortgage loan for first time homebuyers who desire to live in the City of Livermore.
+The City of Livermore's Mortgage Assistance Programs provide a second mortgage loan for first time homebuyers who desire to live in the City of Livermore.
 The program is administered through the Housing and Human Services Division which works to maintain and expand housing opportunities for low and moderate-income households throughout the City.
-Purchasing a home in the City of Livermore is a wonderful choice, as Livermore is a community that cares about maintaining the character of its neighborhoods and enhancing the quality of life of its citizens.
+Purchasing a home in the City of Livermore is a wonderful choice.
+Livermore is a community that cares about maintaining the character of its neighborhoods and enhancing the quality of life of its citizens.

 California Housing Finance Agency (CalHFA):

 First Mortgages, down payment and/or closing cost assistance

 Mortgage Credit Certificate Program (MCC) - Alameda County

 Mortgage Credit Certificate Program (MCC) This program provides first-time homebuyers with a federal income tax credit which increases their ability to qualify for a mortgage.
 The amount of the tax credit is equal to 10% or 15% of the homebuyer’s annual mortgage interest paid.
 The credit is taken annually as a dollar-for-dollar credit against the homeowner's federal income tax liability.
 This program is administered through Alameda County Community Development Department.

 Down Payment Assistance – Both the WISH and IDEA programs provide a three-to-one match to down payment funds a homebuyer deposits toward purchase of a home, up to $15,000.
 The match is a forgivable loan.
 If the home is sold or refinanced the home before the end of a five-year “retention period,” a pro rata portion of the loan must be repaid; otherwise, at five years the loan is forgiven.